Dems call for action following report on drug lobby's influence on opioid distribution

 Trump added that he will speak to Marino and "if I think it is 1% negative to doing what we want to do, I will make a change."

+A spokesman for Senate Judiciary Chairman Chuck Grassley said Marino's questionnaire has not been received yet and, therefore, a confirmation hearing hasn't been scheduled.

-The bill, called the Ensuring Patient Access and Effective Drug Enforcement Act, gained supporters from the left and right.
+The bill Marino pushed called the Ensuring Patient Access and Effective Drug Enforcement Act, gained supporters from the left and right.
 Some of the bill's sponsors -- including Marino, Utah Republican Sen. Orrin Hatch, and Tennessee Republican Rep. Marsha Blackburn -- all work for constituencies heavily affected by the opioid epidemic, the report said.
 The investigation said each raised at least six figures in campaign contributions from the pharmaceutical industry: Marino got nearly $100,000, Blackburn got $120,000, and Hatch got $177,000.

 CNN has not verified the details of the investigation, which was based on interviews with former DEA agents and lawyers suing the opioid industry, Federal Election Committee filings, a review of a yet-to-be-published Marquette Law Review article, and Department of Justice documents obtained through the Freedom of Information Act.
 "60 Minutes" and The Washington Post are suing for more documents, some of which have been pending for 18 months.